You've greeted your seatmate, and located your headphones.

 Day TWO brought pondering, questioning, praying, residue, displays of kindness, exhaustion, and spirituality working overtime.

-I had dreamed that there had been a fire drill at the hotel, and everyone on the plane was lined up against the wall in the hallway--except me.
+I dreamed that there had been a fire drill at the hotel, and everyone on the plane was lined up against the wall in the hallway--except me.

-I had heard an alarm, and a man's voice coming through the TV speakers telling everyone to leave their rooms.
+I heard an alarm, and a man's voice coming through the TV speakers telling everyone to leave their rooms.

 I went to the bathroom, saw a weird bug and promptly killed it.